SingleCodebase71/singlecodebase-privacy/privacy-policy-chat-app.md

 * To assist us in analyzing how our Service is used.

 We want to inform users of this Service that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

-### AdMob by Google
-AdMob by Google is provided by Google Inc.
-For more information on how Google uses the collected information, please visit the "How Google uses data when you use our partners' sites or app" page: https://policies.google.com/technologies/partner-sites or visit the Privacy Policy of Google: https://policies.google.com/privacy

 ### LEGAL BASIS
 When processing personal data that is required to fulfill a contract with the user, point (b) of paragraph 1 of article 6 of the GDPR serves as the legal basis.